 Research by Jared Brown & Anistatia Miller, who also unearthed the reference, suggests that 'cock-tail' (vulgarly called ginger) was a simple mix of gin and ginger syrup.

-The first written definition of what a 'cocktail' was appeared on 6th May 1806 in a New York newspaper, 'The Balance, and Columbian Repository'.
-In the previous edition a politician who had just lost a local election presented a tongue-in-cheek account of his fruitless pursuit of victory.
-Under a list of 'loses' he includes "25 do. cock-tail".
+The first written definition of what a 'cocktail' appeared on 6th May 1806 in a New York newspaper, 'The Balance, and Columbian Repository'.
+In the previous edition, a politician who had just lost a local election presented a tongue-in-cheek account of his fruitless pursuit of victory.
+Under a list of 'loses,' he includes "25 do. cock-tail".

 In the following edition, a response followed a reader's query for a definition of cock-tail, "Cock tail, then is a stimulating liquor, composed of spirits of any kind, sugar, water and bitters it is vulgarly called a bittered sling, and is supposed to be an excellent electioneering potion inasmuch as it renders the heart stout and bold, at the same time that it fuddles the head.
 It is said also, to be of great use to a democratic candidate: because, a person having swallowed a glass of it, is ready to swallow anything else."

 In 1826, an English ship's surgeon, Henry Workshop and his captain, Jack Bristow, mixed the first Pink Gin cocktail on board on H.M.S.
 Hercules while patrolling the Caribbean.